edent45/ComfyUI-Tattoo-Workflow/README.md

 ### Optimization Loop

+The optimization process iteratively explores various prompt and parameter combinations to discover configurations that yield high-quality tattoo images.

 - The optimization loop runs for the number of iterations and the number of prompt variations specified by the user.
 - In each iteration:

+    - Prompt Generation: A variation of the base prompt is selected or generated using style and quality descriptors to enhance diversity.

+    - Parameter Selection:
+        - First run uses the default parameters

+        - In subsequent iterations:

+            - There is 50% chance to reuse the best performing parameters recoreded so far

+              - with 30% chance the reused configuration is slightly altered by changing the sampler and scheduler.

+              - with 40% chance the reused configuration is altered by changing the lora model.

-    - A new parameter configuration (including LoRA models and weights, denoise levels, etc.) is sampled.
+            - Otherwise, a new parameter configuration is randomly sampled.

-    - The tattoo is generated using the ComfyUI workflow, triggered via API.
+            - Parameter values that have already been used twice are excluded from the random selection pool to promote exploration.

-    - The resulting image is saved and passed to the ranking function.
+            - The resulting image is evaluated  using the ranking image function.

-    - The parameters are randomly chosen for every iteration except the first one.

-    - If the resulting image recive a low score, the corresponding set of parameters is saved and excluded from future sampling to   avoid repeating ineffective configurations.
+            - If the score of an image falls below a the threshold (which changes according to the worst score so far), the parametrs set is labeled as "bad" and is excluded from the selection process.

-    - If a specific parameter value has been randomly selected twice, it is removed from the pool for subsequent iterations to encourage diversity in the optimization process.
+            - Only the default parameters set is excluded from being labeled "bad".

+            - The best-scoring image and parameters are retained for potential reuse in future iterations.

+        - Over time, this adaptive process filters out underperforming configurations and concentrates sampling on promising regions of the parameter space, while still maintaining diversity through controlled randomness.

       ![Watch the demo](images_readme/mask_ui.gif)